pharo-vcs/iceberg/README.md

 # Git integration for Pharo
-Iceberg is a set of tools that allow one to handle git repositories directly from a Pharo image.
+Iceberg is a set of tools that allow you to handle git repositories directly from a Pharo image.
 Right now we support only git, but Iceberg is designed to allow other code versioning systems in the future.
 The final aim of Iceberg is to become the default repository manager for Pharo-core, allowing for smoother and faster integration of contributions, as well as better branch and version management.

 Please be aware this is still an experimental tool, so you have to be careful.
-But we have already a few early adopters, so you are invited to try it and provide feedback.
+However we already have many early adopters, so you are invited to try it and provide feedback.

-To better understand Iceberg (or even this documentation), I recommend to read the wiki pages which explain (parts of) the [Iceberg](../../wiki/Iceberg-glossary) and [Git](../../wiki/Some-keys-to-understand-Git-nomenclature) terminology.
+To better understand Iceberg (or even this documentation), I recommend reading the wiki pages which explain (parts of) the [Iceberg](../../wiki/Iceberg-glossary) and [Git](../../wiki/Some-keys-to-understand-Git-nomenclature) terminology.

 ## Installation (for development)
 ### Prerequisites